 Employment Law issues that we have covered include:

-As well as being recognised as a strong team by legal directories, several our Employment barristers are also recognised individually: Gary Self, Timothy Dracass and Heather Platt, who heads up our Employment team.
+As well as being recognised as a strong team by legal directories, several of our Employment barristers are also recognised individually: Timothy Dracass, Daniella Gilbert, Naomi Gyane and Heather Platt, who heads up our Employment team.
 Members of the team regularly contribute to the New Law Journal, the Solicitors Journal and the ELA Briefing.

 In addition to providing compelling advocacy, we also have a strong tradition of conducting bespoke training with our clients.
 Heather Platt lectures final year law students at City University in London and several members of the Practice Group have provided employment law training for leading providers, such as Lexis Nexis, CLT, BPP and CIPD.